puppetlabs/puppetdb/documentation/puppetdb-faq.markdown

 with increasing the [amount of memory allocated to PuppetDB][java heap].

-The [concurrent-writes][concurrent-writes] setting indicates how many threads can write to the disk at once.
-Faster enqueuing will result in faster puppet runs as the PuppetDB terminus enqueues the message as part of the puppet run.
+The [concurrent-writes][concurrent-writes] setting indicates how many threads can write to the disk at one time.
+Faster enqueuing results in faster Puppet runs, because the PuppetDB terminus enqueues the message as part of the Puppet run.
 The impact of this setting is heavily related to disk performance on the system.
 On a system with an SSD, this setting will have very little impact on performance or load on the system.
 On a system with a spinning disk, this setting can heavily